Discussions of batteries and solar panels can involve a lot of jargon. Let’s try to clear some of it up.

 The capacity of lead-acid batteries depends on the discharge current, falling for higher currents.

-Again using a 100 Ah battery as an example, you can count on it (when fresh and fully charged) being able to deliver a continuous 5 A for 20 hours.
+Again using a 100 Ah battery as an example, it should be able to deliver a continuous 5 A for 20 hours.
 But if you draw a much larger current, say 50 A, it will last less than the 2 hours than the 100 Ah rating would suggest.

 Strictly speaking, amp hours is a measure of electrical charge, not energy.
 We (the whole industry) get away with specifying battery capacity in amp hours because (for most battery types) batteries continue to supply a reasonably constant voltage as they discharge.

-For example, a lead-acid battery may start off at 13.7 V when fully charged, and do down to 11.8 V when almost fully discharged (even though it will go right down to zero, and never come back again, it you keep pushing it).
+For example, a lead-acid battery may start off at 13.7 V when fully charged, and do down to 11.8 V when almost fully discharged.
 But it averages around 12 V, which is why we call it a 12 V battery.

 If the voltage is constant, a battery’s energy storage capacity in Wh equals its capacity in Ah times the voltage: